500th Military Intelligence Brigade (United States): History

 In 1965, the 500th MI relocated from Japan to Hawaii, and earned Meritorious Unit Commendations in 1968-69 and 1972-74 for its contributions to the Vietnam War, an unprecedented honor for a unit not located within a combat zone.

 When the United States Army Intelligence and Security Command (INSCOM) was created in 1977, the 500th MI Group was reassigned as one of INSCOM's regional military intelligence groups.

-The 500th MI continues to provide excellent support to US Army Pacific and its predecessor the US Army Western Command to this day.
+The 500th MI continues to provide support to US Army Pacific and its predecessor the US Army Western Command to this day.